caizkun/confined-protein/README.md

 # protein-confined-in-silica-pore
-A bash toolkit for building a confined protein system
+A bash toolkit for building a system of protein confined in cylindrical silica nanopore